helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 format of a domain name, an IP address, an email-address, or a URL.
 In the latter case, additional constraints regarding the URL scheme may be desirable.

-Helm charts offer two complementary mechanism that help imposing constraints on dynamic values, *Schematized Values Files* and *Validation Logic in Templates*.
+Helm charts offer two complementary mechanisms that help impose constraints on dynamic values, *Schema Files* and *Validation Logic in Templates*.

 #### Schema Files

-Helm's [Schema Files](/topics/charts#schema-files) allow chart authors to validate values against a [JSON Schema](https://json-schema.org/) (`valuesschema.yaml`).
-If the user of a Helm chart tries passing dynamic values to the chart that violate the JSON Schema, Helm reports an error.
+Helm's [Schema Files](/topics/charts#schema-files) allow chart authors to validate values against a [JSON Schema](https://json-schema.org/) (`values.schema.json`).
+If the user of a Helm chart tries to pass dynamic values to the chart that violate the JSON Schema, Helm reports an error.

 This validation approach is input-centric, as the JSON Schema constrains all